torvalds/linux/Documentation/input/devices/sentelic.rst

 	  b. send the inverted register value to FSP and goto step 9;

-	7. if the register value being to write is not required to be swapped(refer to the 'Register swapping requirement' section), goto step 8
+	7. if the register value being to write is analt required to be swapped(refer to the 'Register swapping requirement' section), goto step 8